Learning Sparse Graphon Mean Field Games: INTRODUCTION

 For learning applications, decision-making on graphs appears to be particularly interesting.
-More specifically, we refer to agents connected via graphical edges, as opposed to agents with states on a graph as considered e.g. in \cite{li2019efficient}.
+Here, we refer to agents connected via graphical edges, as opposed to agents with states on a graph as considered e.g. in \cite{li2019efficient}.
 Apart from direct graphical decompositions in MARL \cite{qu2020scalable}, there has been recent research interest in MFGs on graphs.
 In classical MFGs each agent weakly interacts with all other agents at once which seems to be an unrealistic modelling assumption for many applications.
-To overcome this concern, graphon mean field games (\cite{aurell2021stochastic}, \cite{caines2019graphon}, \cite{carmona2022stochastic}, \cite{gao2017control}, \cite{gao2021linear}) provide a well-established tool to model games with a graphical structure.
-For example, \cite{tangpi2022optimal} apply graphon mean field games to model investment decisions in a financial market.
-Also based on graphon MFGs, \cite{aurell2022finite} develop models on epidemics and provide the corresponding machine learning methods for outcome estimation.
+To overcome this concern, graphon mean field games (\cite{aurell2021stochastic}, \cite{caines2019graphon}, \cite{carmona2022stochastic}, \cite{gao2017control}, \cite{gao2021linear}) (GMFGs) provide a well-established tool to model games with a graphical structure.
+For example, \cite{tangpi2022optimal} apply GMFGs to model investment decisions in a financial market.
+Also based on GMFGs, \cite{aurell2022finite} develop models on epidemics and provide the corresponding machine learning methods for outcome estimation.
 So far, most of the literature has focused on MFGs on dense graphs.
 To the best of our knowledge, there are only a few papers that consider sparse graphs.
-While \cite{gkogkas2022graphop} focuses on Kuramoto-like models, \cite{lacker2021case} is concerned with linear-quadratic stochastic differential games.
+While \cite{gkogkas2022graphop} focuses on Kuramoto-like models, \cite{lacker2022case} is concerned with linear-quadratic stochastic differential games.
 Finally, \cite{bayraktar2020graphon} considers systems on not-so-dense graphs but without control and without leveraging $L^p$ graphons.
 By utilizing $L^p$ graphons (\cite{borgs2018p}, \cite{borgs2019L}), our paper's aim is to provide a general framework for learning MFGs on sparse graphs.

 Sparse power law graphs (\cite{barabasi1999emergence}, \cite{barabasi1999mean}) are of great interest for various research applications such as social networks (\cite{aparicio2015model}), software engineering (\cite{concas2007power}, \cite{louridas2008power}, \cite{wheeldon2003power}), finance (\cite{d2016complex}), or biology (\cite{nosonovsky2020scaling}).
 For more examples, see \cite{newman2018networks}.
 Although there is strong empirical evidence for power law graphs in many research fields as mentioned above, GMFGs cannot capture these naturally sparse structures.
 LPGMFGs and the corresponding learning methods presented in our paper provide a novel ML tool to solve such real-world problems that are otherwise intractable.
 Our contributions can be summarized as follows: (i) introducing MFGs on $L^p$ Graphons (LPGMFGs) which formalize MFGs on sparse graphs; (ii) conducting a theoretical analysis of LPGMFGs that includes the existence of equilibria as well as convergence guarantees; (iii) evaluating LPGMFGs on different examples empirically, especially in a multi-class agent setup; (iv) adapting the OMD learning scheme to our setup and thereby accelerating learning speed; (v) conducting both an empirical and a theoretical convergence analysis for the adapted OMD algorithm.
 Thus, our paper provides a scalable, mathematically well founded approach for learning MARL problems on sparse graphs on the theoretical side.
 On the practical side, different empirical examples demonstrate the scalability of the learning method and give an impression of how models on sparse graphs are often more realistic than dense networks.